lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Convert the dataset into the long format for just the body mass index variable.
-Then create a ggplot object with a histogram layer.
+- Convert the dataset into the long form for the body mass index variables.
+Then create a ggplot histogram.

 `@hint`
 - Use `gather` to convert to long form.